As Educators Ourselves, We are Reflective

 1. Professionalism is Expected: Developing an age-specific, formal curriculum has proven to be more effective than responding to the requests of individual classrooms.
 We are more focused, more efficient and more professional.

 2. Guidance is Good: Are we on the right track?
 What else could we be doing?
-How would you like us to approach this challenge?
-These are the questions that led to forming an Education Committee comprised of NSEA education staff, board members, parents, partner teachers and community volunteers with expertise in pedagogical development.
+Questions like this that led to formation of an Education Committee comprised of NSEA education staff, board members, parents, partner teachers and community volunteers with expertise in pedagogical development.
+A prime example of something the Education Committee developed in 2016 was our Youth Safety Policy to protect our participants.

 3. Simplicity is Virtuous: Given the incredibly busy schedules of teachers we sought to make it simple for them to sign up for our programs.
 That led to the development of an online calendar that teachers use to quickly see available dates and time slots to sign-up for our program.